Zoom on the Briggs & Stratton 30710

 In summary, the Briggs & Stratton 30710 is a portable generator especially useful for:

-- Food truck owners and people participating in outdoor fairs, festivals or events
+- Food truck owners and participants of outdoor events, competitions, concerts and festivals

 In the sections ahead, the power characteristics, availability of various outlets, the portability and any additional features of the device shall be discussed, including its emission compliance information.